planetsLightningArrester/juro-11-crawler/README.md

 # 🏊‍♀️ JURO11 crawler

+## ⚠️ Deprecated ⚠️

+> This project was replaced by a more broad one using Deno 2 - [🏦 Equity value - market value ratio crawler](https://github.com/planetsLightningArrester/equity-value-ratio-crawler)

 Crawler to get JURO11 quota e compare the current asset value and compare with the current market value.
 If the difference is below/above a given threshold, an telegram message is sent.

 ## 📰 Content